Chemicals are the foundation of society and world economies.

 01Electrified chemistry

-We’ve commercialized a completely new type of chemical reactor that uses light instead of heat to drive chemical reactions.
+We’ve commercialized a completely new type of chemical reactor that uses light instead of combustion to drive chemical reactions.
 This means we’ve eliminated the need to burn fossil fuels to power foundational chemical reactions, effectively replacing combustion with light powered by renewable electricity.

 Thermoreactor VS. Photoreactor